-Figure 4.14: A timing plot for accepted K^+ from the generated reaction $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$.
-The horizontal axis is the reconstructed momentum of the K^+ and the vertical axis is the timing difference between the FCAL and RF.
-The curved band that appears below the K^+ band around 1.5 GeV/c and lower comes from μ^+ .
-Although muons were not explicitly generated, the computer program hdgeant (derived from geant) allows for some fraction of kaons to decay weakly while in flight; resulting in a observed muons.
+Figure 4.22: A timing plot for generated K^- after reconstruction.
+The horizontal axis is the reconstructed momentum of the K^- and the vertical axis is the timing difference between the FCAL and RF.
+The curved band that appears below the K^- band around 1.5 GeV/c and lower comes from μ^- .
+Although muons were not explicitly generated, the computer program hdgeant (derived from geant) allows for some fraction of kaons to decay weakly while in flight; resulting in an observed muon.

-Figure 4.15: A projection of the statistics from Figure [4.14] onto the vertical (timing) axis between the momentum range of 2.0-4.0 GeV/c.
-This projection range was chosen so that the distortion from the lower muon band and upper proton band was minimized.
+Figure 4.23: A projection of the statistics from Figure [4.22] onto the vertical (timing) axis between the momentum range of 2.0-4.0 GeV/C. This projection range was chosen so that the distortion from the lower muon band was minimized.
 A Gaussian fit was performed and is included in the figure where the mean and width of the distribution are given in the legend.

-Figure 4.16: A timing plot for accepted K^+ from the generated reaction $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$.
-The horizontal axis is the reconstructed momentum of the K^+ and the vertical axis is the timing difference between the TOF and RF.
-The curved band that appears below the K^+ band around 2.5 GeV/c and lower comes from μ^+ ; and the band near the top of the plot comes from protons.
+Figure 4.24: A timing plot for generated K^- after reconstruction.
+The horizontal axis is the reconstructed momentum of the K^- and the vertical axis is the timing difference between the TOF and RF.
+The curved band that appears below the K^- band around 2.5 GeV/c and lower comes from μ^- .
 Although muons were not explicitly generated, the computer program hdgeant (derived from geant) allows for some fraction of kaons to decay weakly while in flight; resulting in an observed muon.

-Figure 4.17: A projection of the statistics from Figure [4.16] onto the vertical (timing) axis between the momentum range of 1.9-2.0 GeV/c.
-This projection range is one out of many that were studied from Figure [4.16].
+Figure 4.25: A projection of the statistics from Figure [4.24] onto the vertical (timing) axis between the proton momentum range of 1.2-1.3 GeV/C. This projection range is one out of many that were studied from Figure [4.24].
 The purpose of this study is to determine the amount of muon contamination in the kaon band as a function of momentum.
-The results of this study are provided in Figure [4.18].
+The results of this study are provided in Figure [4.26].
 Lastly, two Gaussian fits were performed on this data.
-The mean and width of these Gaussian fits are recorded in Figure [4.18] for each momentum range.
+The mean and width of these Gaussian fits are recorded in Figure [4.26] for each momentum range.

-Figure 4.18: The image above is the result of the timing study performed on Figure [4.16].
+Figure 4.26: The image above is the result of the timing study performed on Figure [4.24].
 Using that figure, a number of projection histograms were fit using different momentum ranges.
-An example of one of these fits is given in Figure [4.17].
+An example of one of these fits is given in Figure [4.25].
 The data points close to $0 \Delta T$ correspond to the Gaussian fits performed on the kaon signal, and the data points that approach that band from the bottom correspond to the Gaussian fits performed on the muon signal.
 The horizontal position of each point is in the middle of the projection range, and the vertical position of each point was assigned based on the mean value of the Gaussian fit for each particle.
 The horizontal error bars are the size of the projection range, which is always 0.1 GeV/c.
 The vertical error bars are determined by the width of the Gaussian fits.
-The average of the widths of the kaon peaks is 0.1 ns which is the value used to determine the timing cut in Table 4.1.
+The average of the widths of the kaon peaks is 0.1ns which is the value used to determine the timing cut in Table 4.1.